The Canadian Dental Care Plan (CDCP) & Canada Dental Benefit

 Your dentist can continue to provide you with the same level of care and treatment, but the costs won’t be covered by the CDCP.

 The CDCP is intended to help millions of people without dental benefits access essential oral health care.
-Although this is an historic investment, the CDCP has been developed under tight timelines and with limited involvement of practising dentists.
-It’s critical that the government has a full understanding of the impact it will have on patients trying to access the program.
+Although this is an historic investment, the CDCP was developed under tight timelines and with limited involvement of practising dentists.
+BCDA maintains regular conversations with its members and the government, to ensure the government has a full understanding of the impact it will has on patients trying to access the program, and dentists administering care under the program.

 Now that more details of the CDCP have been released, it’s time for the federal government to answer the big questions Canadians have: